Dental Sedation Pills

 1. It is fairly easy to administer – even without a dentist, you can take the pill and be ready for your procedure.

-2. Safety – oral sedation is regulated by the FDA and is ideal for both children and adults.
+2. Safety – oral sedation is FDA-regulated and ideal for both children and adults.
 Rarely do patients experience complications from oral sedation.

-3. You stay awake during your treatment – you can respond to your dentist’s questions accordingly.
+3. You stay awake during your treatment so you can respond to your dentist’s questions.

 4. Anterograde amnesia – you will have little to no recollection of the noises and lights during your procedure.